 Notice the more harmonious, sine-wave like pattern.

 Believe it or not, chanting and humming are a proven way to stimulate your vagus nerve and increase vagal tone.

 This means that it can help you increase inner calm by activating your parasympathetic response.

 Your vagus nerve runs from the base of your head down your ear and throat, down to your heart, and your digestive and internal organs.

 According to Dr. Stephen Porges and his Polyvagal Theory, the vibrations from the vocalizations of chanting out loud or humming actually “wake up” your vagus nerve so it comes online.

 If you’re new to chanting or want some further guidance here’s a quick mantra meditation session.

 If you commit to doing any of these three things on a regular basis you will train your body to enter the ‘calm space’ that inevitably increases health and well-being.

 The more you do this the more your total power increases – mental power, emotional power, physical power, and even creative power.

-Just remember that controlling your breath, tapping into gratitude, and chanting/humming can be soothing and help each successive heartbeat slow down and create more space.
+Just remember that controlling your breath, gratitude journaling, and chanting/humming can be soothing and help each successive heartbeat slow down and create more space.